Eurozone battle moves to pitch as Germany plays Greece

 "I couldn't care less," Said Panagiotis Pappas, 22, a chemistry student.
 "We're on the brink of disaster and all they care is about is football, for Christ's sake."

-(Additional reporting by Stephen Brown and Elisa Oddone in Berlin, Harry Papachristou and Karolina Tagaris in Athens. editing by Ralph Boulton and Barry Moody)
+(Additional reporting by Stephen Brown in Berlin, Harry Papachristou and Karolina Tagaris in Athens. editing by Ralph Boulton)

 PARIS Gabriela Dabrowski on Thursday became the first Canadian woman to win a mixed doubles Grand Slam title, with victory at Roland Garros.